HaleTom/deeplearning.ai_notes/notes/wk3.md

 The scaling only needs to be done for sigmoid and tanh.
 Using ReLU, half the gradients will be $0$ (the initial weights will be $\lt 0$.

 Note that `random.rand` (no final `n`) gives *uniform* values over interval $[0,1)$.

+# Heroes of Deep Learning - Ian Goodfellow

+A very visible deep learning researcher.

+Was working on neuroscience.
+Took Andrew Ng's class.

+Built one of the first GPU CUDA setup to run Boltzmann machines at Stanford.

+SVMs didn't seem right - adding more data makes the slower.

+Invented GANs which produce more examples which look like the training data.

+Thought that he was near-death at one stage.
+Doctors feared a brain hemmorage.
+While waiting for MRIs, most of his thoughts were hoping others would try out the research ideas he had at the time.

+GANs are used to generate training data for other models and simulating scientific experiments.

+It can be more of an art than a science to get good results out of GANs.

+Before Deep Learning was deep belief networks with Botzmann machines as the building blocks.
+Then came improvements such as ReLU and [batch normalisation](https://medium.com/deeper-learning/glossary-of-deep-learning-batch-normalisation-8266dcd2fa82).
+GANs need to become as stable as DNNs for wider uptake.

+Ian spends 40% of his time stabalising GANs.

+In his [Deep Learning](http://www.deeplearningbook.org/) textbook, he focusses on the math requried - linear algebra and probability were mentioned in particular.

+Paths:
+* Make reinforcemnet learning work as well as supervised learning
+* Make unsupervised learning work as well as supervised learning
+* Remove bias
+* Work on social issues - eg loss of jobs

+Advice for newcomers:

+* It's no longer a requirement to get a PhD.
+Write good code and put it on GitHub.
+* It's far easier to write code useful code than something polished enough for Arxiv.
+* Work on projects as you're learning to apply it to an area of interest.

+Adversarial examples are the beginning of a field Ian calls machine learning security - fooling machine learning algorithms.